kjhealy/kjhutils/README.md

 kjhutils
 ========

-Convenience functions for use in R.
+A few miscellaneous convenience functions for use in R. Not much general use to anyone, I'm afraid.